nyu-oop-sp18/class13/README.md

 console.log(b.size);  // 12
 ```

-Note that there is the inheritance hierarchy is not static in JS.
+Note that there is the inheritance hierarchy is not static in JavaScript.
-In fact, in some implementations of JS, you can modify the prototype chain of an object on-the-fly!
+In fact, in some implementations of JavaScript, you can modify the prototype chain of an object on-the-fly!

 ```javascript
 class A {